-AEA implemented the methods described in the Study Plan, with the exception of variances explained below (Section 4.1.2.1).
+Ground-based surveys were conducted in 2013, but not in 2014.
+In 2013, AEA implemented the methods described in the Study Plan, with the exception of the variances explained below (Section 4.1.2.1).
+The 2013 methods and variances described below were also reported in ISR Part A, Section 4.1.2.

 To obtain information on the volume and flight directions of birds migrating through the study area near the proposed dam site, the study team conducted intensive, ground-based surveys of bird migration in spring and fall by using a combination of visual observations and radar monitoring.
-The sampling site and associated field camp for the migration surveys were established at the peak elevation (709 m [2,325 ft]) of the benchland northwest of the proposed Watana dam site (Figure 4.1-4).
+The sampling site and associated field camp for the migration surveys were established at the peak elevation (709 m [2,325 ft]) of the benchland northwest of the proposed Watana dam site (Figure 4.1-7).
 Although this study component is reported here in the Waterbird Study ISR (ISR Study 10.15), it is important to note that the sampling design also provided migration data on landbirds, shorebirds, and raptors, which are included in this report for convenience, rather than being split up among this ISR and those for Studies 10.14, Surveys of Eagles and Other Raptors, and 10.16, Landbird and Shorebird Migration, Breeding, and Habitat Use.